China says drafting of property tax law 'steadily advancing'

 In October last year, the official Xinhua news agency reported that a “long-term mechanism” for the property market - including the potential introduction of a nationwide property tax - is being studied.

-Prices of homes in major Chinese cities have stabilized in the past year following several waves of purchase curbs to deter speculators.
+Prices of homes in major Chinese cities have stabilised in the past year following several waves of purchase curbs to deter speculators.
+(Reporting by Ben Blanchard; Editing by Michael Perry)